jonwhittlestone/words/_pages/contact.md

 permalink: /contact/
 ---

-[Howapped](http://howapped.com) is a software consultancy from London, UK.
+[Howapped](http://howapped.com) is a software consultancy from UK run by me, <a href='https://www.linkedin.com/in/jonwhittlestone/' target='_blank'>Jon</a>.

 [howapped words](http://words.howapped.com) covers project updates and my learnings from the Howapped labs [^1].

-I help SAAS companies retain larger, more valuable subscribers.
+I'm an end-to-end product engineer and help SaaS companies retain larger, more valuable subscribers.

 Please contact for project or mentorship opportunities [words@howapped.com](mailto:words@howapped.com)